events

 There are three parts to the Foomatic scheme:

-The Database
+• The Database

-The PPD File
+• The PPD File

-The PPD file generated by the database contains all inforation about important printer capabilities, available options and how to build the renderer's (usually GhostScript's) command line depending on the user's choices for the options. foomatic-rip reads it to know how to execute the print job.
+• The PPD file generated by the database contains all information about important printer capabilities, available options and how to build the renderer's (usually Ghostscript's) command line depending on the user's choices for the options. foomatic-rip reads it to know how to execute the print job.
 GUI frontends read it to build dialog boxes in which the user can adjust the options.
-Besides the usual stuff the PPD file contains various extra lines beginning with "*Foomatic...".
+Besides the usual stuff the PPD file contains various extra lines beginning with “*Foomatic…”.
 These contain details of the driver command line, the information whether an option accepts arbitrary numbers (and not only the choices listed in the PPD file), and more.
 CUPS and application programs ignore these extra lines.

-The backend filter
+• The filter

-The filter script 'foomatic-rip' is called by CUPS with various inputs; inputs include both the PPD filename and the various options selected by the user. foomatic-rip opens the PPD, extracts all options and their possible settings and also the command line to execute Ghostscript with the appropriate driver.
+• The filter script 'foomatic-rip' is called by CUPS with various inputs; inputs include both the PPD filename and the various options selected by the user. foomatic-rip opens the PPD, extracts all options and their possible settings and also the command line to execute Ghostscript with the appropriate driver.
 It parses the PostScript print file for option settings.
-These option setting could have been stuffed in by CUPS or by application programs; foomatic-rip itself also inserts additional PostScript code into the printfile to set options, if needed.
+These option setting could have been stuffed in by CUPS or by application programs; foomatic-rip itself also inserts additional PostScript code into the print data stream to set options, if needed.
 It also massages the standard CUPS option types into the more generic printer/driver-specific format used by the database.

 CUPS completely supports normal PPD option types, which include boolean values and enumerated choices.
 PPDs do not support arbitrary user-inputted numerical arguments, so PPD-O-Matic maps them to a list of up to 100 equally-spaced discrete values out of which the user can choose when he is using a PPD-driven GUI.
 Independent of this there is nothing stopping the user from explicity saying '-o Gamma=4.3' on the command line and having it work, too.
 Here the chosen value does not even need to be one of the choices offered in the PPD file, it simply needs to be between the allowed minimum and maximum value.
+Foomatic PPD also contain the CUPS PPD extensions for custom options.
+So GUIs which understand these extensions allow the user to enter arbitrary numerical or string values, too.
+Foomatic understands also CUPS' command line syntax for custom options, for example it also understands '-o Gamma=Custom.4.3'.